Technologicat/mcpyrate/doc/dialects.md

 If you want to just extend Python's surface syntax slightly, then as a starting point, maybe look at the implementation of the [`tokenize`](https://docs.python.org/3/library/tokenize.html) module in Python's standard library; or at third-party libraries such as [`LibCST`](https://libcst.readthedocs.io/en/latest/), [`Parso`](https://parso.readthedocs.io/en/latest/), or [`leoAst.py`](http://leoeditor.com/appendices.html#leoast-py).
 For implementing new languages that compile to Python, maybe look at the [`pyparsing`](https://github.com/pyparsing/pyparsing) library.

 Note a source transformer will have to produce *Python source code*, not an AST.
-But if you can generate a standard (macro-enabled) Python AST, then the `unparse` function of `mcpyrate` may be able to bridge the gap.
+If it is more convenient for you to generate a standard (macro-enabled) Python AST, then the `unparse` function of `mcpyrate` may be able to bridge the gap.

 ## AST transformers